Air of Deceit. A Cap-and-Trade Fraud Like No Other.

 Sholtz disputes that she misled as many people as some have charged, and said she felt demonized by some of the accusations against her.
 “There’s been so much misinformation, it’s astounding,” she said.
 “Some people really didn’t want to know the truth.
 They just wanted to blame me without looking at themselves or their associates.”

-Nonetheless, in February 2001, while still misleading A.G., Sholtz assisted the Netherlands test its own nitrogen-oxide emissions-trading program.
+Nonetheless, in February 2001, while still misleading A.G., Sholtz assisted Netherlands’ central government test its own nitrogen-oxide emissions-trading program.
 Months later, she tried playing white knight when RECLAIM credit prices soared during the California electricity crisis by offering to stabilize trading through a centralized auction similar to hers.
 Gov. Gray Davis had ordered power plants statewide to generate electricity however they could, even from high-polluting machinery.
 Traders and speculators from Texas to New York seized the opportunity, hoarding credits to sell to utilities frantically buying more than their allotment.
 With RECLAIM nearing meltdown, district brass temporarily pulled utilities from the market.
 They also spurned Sholtz’s rescue plan.

 The next year, her two promising companies flopped into bankruptcy.
 What she hoped would be a reorganization plan became dissolution.
 It got messier.
 Investors claimed losing retirement accounts, college funds and nest eggs in the collapse.
 Multimillion-dollar settlements were cut with two large energy entities, Calpine and Intergen.
 The Bradbury mansion was sold.
 Where she was once hailed as brilliant, foresighted and charming, she was now portrayed as dishonest and, according to one official, “manipulative.”